 To record a VoiceByte press the microphone icon in the record screen.
 As soon as you hit the button you’re recording!
 You can record for 15 seconds.

-To reply to a VoiceByte in the broadcast tab or VoiceBox press the reply icon to the right of the player.
+To reply to a VoiceByte in the broadcast tab or VoiceBox press the reply icon on the right underneath the VoiceByte.

-In the share options of the record screen, select the person icon on the right of the screen (the share icon on the far right).
+In the share options of the record screen, select the person icon on the right of the screen (the 3rd icon from the left).

 You will then be shown a list of users you can select to send private VoiceBytes to.